evanwill/refine-lessons/openrefine-urls.md

 Much of the web page is not sonnet text and must be removed to create a clean data set.
 First, it is necessary to identify a pattern that can isolate the desired content.
 Items will often be nested in a unique container or given a meaningful class or id.

-Click on the URL in *Column 1* to open the source in a new tab.
+To make examining the HTML easier, click on the URL in *Column 1* to open the source in a new tab.
 In this case the sonnets page does not have distinctive semantic markup, but each poem is contained inside a single `<p>` element.
 Thus, if all the paragraphs are selected, the sonnets can be extracted from the array.

 On the *fetch* column, click on the menu arrow > *edit column* > *Add column based on this column*.
 Give the new column the name `parse`, then click in the *Expression* text box.

 Values in Refine can be transformed using the General Refine Expression Language ([GREL](https://github.com/OpenRefine/OpenRefine/wiki/General-Refine-Expression-Language)).
 This box accepts GREL expressions that will be applied to each cell in the existing column to create values for the new one.
 The default expression is `value`, the GREL variable representing the current value of a cell.
 This means that each cell will be copied to the new column.
 The preview below the expression box will reflect this.

-GREL's `parseHtml()` function can read HTML content, allowing elements to be accessed using the jsoup [selector syntax](https://jsoup.org/cookbook/extracting-data/selector-syntax).
+GREL's `parseHtml()` function can read HTML content, allowing elements to be accessed using the [jsoup selector syntax](https://jsoup.org/cookbook/extracting-data/selector-syntax).
 Delete `value`, then type `value.parseHtml().select("p")` into the expression box.

 ![create new parse column](images/refine-parse-html.png)